Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 ```
 * **n.** In order to give the Image object an image from `photoItems` to show, we can handle the `itemLoading` event which is executed whenever and a `ListView` item is going to be shown.
 Here is how this function can be realized in `main.js`:
 ```
-function listViewItemLoading(args) {
+/// TODO: see if we can bind the image source function listViewItemLoading(args) {
     var image = args.view._children[0];
     image.source = args.object.items.getItem(args.index);